 My dealer is due to deliver my new scooter or powered wheelchair, what happens now?

-We expect many dealerships in England to begin to reopen from 1 June.
-Dealers will then be gradually contacting customers to begin handing over scooters or powered wheelchair ordered before lockdown.
+As dealerships begin to reopen, dealers will be gradually contacting customers to arrange to hand over scooters or powered wheelchairs ordered before lockdown.
 If your dealer is unable to handover your new product we will automatically apply a six-month lease extension to cover you through this period of uncertainty.
 There is no need to contact us, as we will automatically extend the lease.

 If you plan to leave the Scheme at the end of your lease, please contact your dealership to find out whether they are open and are able to safely collect your scooter or powered wheelchair.
 If your dealership is closed, or unable to collect the product, then contact us on 0300 456 4566 so we can discuss arrangements.